klavins/EE546_W25/EE546_W25/Lectures/Intro.md

   - `The frame problem`: When you formally state that something changes, you also have to formally state that nothing else changes (https://plato.stanford.edu/entries/frame-problem/)

-  - And many more ...
+Q: How do LLMs score on all these challenges?

-# BUT WHAT IS THIS COURSE ABOUT?
+# BUT, REALLY, WHAT IS THIS COURSE ABOUT?

   An introduction to formal logic
     - Propositional Logic